Beth Mitchell: Education and dance training

 Mitchell began dancing Carolina shag, a form of swing dance, when she was nine years old.
 As a teenager she became a competitive shag dancer and, at the age of fifteen, she joined the National Shaggers Association.
 Mitchell attended Dalton L. McMichael High School, where she was a member of the cheerleading squad.
 In 1990 she made the All-Star Cheerleading Squad for the 42nd Annual East-West All-Star Games in Greensboro.
 After high school, Mitchell earned a bachelor's degree in elementary education from the University of North Carolina at Greensboro, where she was a member of Alpha Chi Omega.

 Career

-Upon graduating from college, Mitchell worked as a third grade teacher at Stoneville Elementary School in Stoneville, North Carolina.
+Upon graduating from college, Mitchell worked as a second grade teacher at Stoneville Elementary School in Stoneville, North Carolina.
 She continued to compete in the non-professional shag circuit, including in two national championships.
 Mitchell was the Non-Pro Champion of the National Shag Dancing Championship.
 She and her dance partner, Brad Kinard, won the championship in Myrtle Beach, South Carolina, in 1998.